D4wnstar/aetherwisp/Statistical mechanics/Ensemble/Quantum microcanonical ensemble.md

 Our entropy therefore is
 $$\boxed{S=k_{B}\sum_{\mathbf{p}}\left[ \frac{1}{\xi\pm 1}\ln(\xi\pm 1)\mp \frac{\xi}{\xi\pm 1}\ln\left( \frac{\xi}{\xi \pm 1} \right) \right]}$$
 #### Boltzmann gas properties
 Despite being inaccurate at a quantum level, a Boltzmann gas can still give us useful results at high temperatures.
-We can do a similar thing as we did when determining the parameters.
+We can follow a similar procedure as we did when determining the parameters.
 We can calculate the number of particles in the Boltzmann system as
 $$N=\sum_{\mathbf{p}}n_{p}$$
-Boltzmann gases use the classical [[Maxwell-Boltzmann statistic]] that we found in the high temperature limit, so
+Using the Maxwell-Boltzmann statistic that we found yields
 $$N=\sum_{\mathbf{p}} \frac{1}{z^{-1}e^{\beta \varepsilon_{p}}}=\sum_{\mathbf{p}}ze^{-\beta \varepsilon_{p}}$$
 The deceptively important part here is the second step.
 Since there is no $\pm 1$, we can bring everything up to the numerator.
 When we jump into the thermodynamic limit to get the particle density, the integral can now be solved pretty easily:
 $$\begin{align}